ReganJon/M1_Game_FLAMES/1_Requirements/README.md

 Its just a fun game usually played among teens to find if they are compatible with their friends.

 ### When :
-The game may be created around the 90’s, that’s a really really long time ago.
-But now we can able to play it around in digital platform.
+Can be used at any time ,whenever an urge develops to find out the future about their relationships.

 ### Where :
-It can be played anywhere around the world by using computers, laptops, tablets, smart phones and so on.
+It can be played digitally anywhere around the world by using computers, laptops, tablets, smart phones and so on.

 ### How :
 I am going to implement this game using C programming language.